wolfgangasdf/iqp-book/se-qho.md

 $$(se-qho-v4)

 Solving this differential equation means finding the Eigenfunctions $\Psi$ and corresponding energies $E$.
 This can be done by looking up the solution for this particular differential equation.
-We will use another approach (Griffith 2.3.1) and introduce a very important algebraic technique involving so-called ladder or creation and annihilation operators - which create and annihilate quantum excitations in quantum systems.
+We will use another approach (Griffiths 2.3.1) and introduce a very important algebraic technique involving so-called ladder or creation and annihilation operators - which create and annihilate quantum excitations in quantum systems.

 ## Ladder operators